Sargassum seaweed piling up on beaches

 Once in this new and favorable tropical Atlantic habitat, with ample sunlight, warm waters, and nutrient availability, the Sargassum flourished and has continued to grow.

-In addition to changing wind patterns, other hypotheses include a combination of factors, such as the variation in the outflow of major rivers (e.g. Amazon and Orinoco), nutrient (nitrogen and phosphorus) concentration in the oceans, increase in the amount of phosphorus due to saharan dust, water temperature, and river runoffs.
+In addition to changing wind patterns, other hypotheses include other factors, including the outflow of major rivers, nutrient (nitrogen and phosphorus) concentration in the oceans, increases in the amount of phosphorus due to Saharan dust, water temperature, and river runoffs.

-Having established a new population, the Sargassum now aggregates almost every year, starting in January/February in a massive windrow or “belt” north of the Equator, along the region where the trade winds converge.
+Having established a new population, the Sargassum now aggregates almost every year, starting in January/February in a massive belt north of the Equator, along the region where the trade winds converge.

 Is the amount of Sargassum in the Atlantic/Caribbean increasing?

-Since 2011, large accumulations of Sargassum have occurred every year in the Caribbean Sea, Gulf of Mexico, and tropical Atlantic, but the amount can vary from year to year.
+Since 2011, large accumulations of Sargassum have occurred every year in the Caribbean Sea, Gulf, and tropical Atlantic, but the amount can vary from year to year.

 16 Comments